EdnaEze/Postgresql-database-connection/README.md

 # sql-in-jupyter
-Connecting to a Postgresql database in Jupyter
+Project: Connecting to a Postgresql database in Jupyter